FusionAuth/fusionauth-mcp-api/README.md

 The `USE_TOOLS` env variable above essentially restricts the available tools to read only operations.
 You can omit this value to provide full read write access, but you will need a model that can handle about 200k tokens.

+Consult your MCP client documentation to determine how to add an MCP server to your client.

 ## Example Prompts

 * "which tools do you have access to?" should show you all the FusionAuth API tools